survivejs/site/layouts/training.md

 Online sessions and brief consulting are possible too on request.

-You should contact me (see the site footer) through the means you find most convenient for further details.
+You should contact me through the means you find most convenient for further details (see the site footer).
+Email is possible too (info @ domain).

 ## References